dmuth/is-peco-okay/hugo/content/about.md

 Javascript and CSS.
 So I did.

+## If everything is hand-coded, why did you use Chart.js for the graph?

+Because if I wanted to mess with individual pixels I'd go back to the 3rd Grade, write some [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)), and then have chocolate milk at lunch while eating hamburger hash with a spork.

+...or you could just let me use Chart.js like an adult.

 ## Is the source code available?

 Yep!
 You can get the source at [https://github.com/dmuth/peco-outage-status](https://github.com/dmuth/peco-outage-status).